flononymus/UI-Box-Typescript/README.md

 # UI-Box

+A simple UI-sandbox/playground. <br/>
-#### A simple UI-sandbox/playground built with Typescript, React and Electron
+Built with Typescript, React and Electron.

 <!-- <div align="center"> -->